RasaHQ/NLU-training-data/README.md

 ## How do I donate my training data?

-Each category should contain a list of multiple intents, consider if the set of training data you're contributing could fit within an existing category before creating a new one.
+Each folder should contain a list of multiple intents, consider if the set of training data you're contributing could fit within an existing folder before creating a new one.

 ### To contribute via pull request, follow these steps:

 1. Create an issue describing the training data you would like to contribute.

-2. Create a new file with a category title and a `NLU.md` file, or contribute to an existing category.
+2. Create a new file with a folder title and a `NLU.md` file, or contribute to an existing folder.

 3. In the `NLU.md` file, format your training data using markdown, and title each section with the intent types e.g.`intent:mood_happy` or `intent:mood_unhappy`